Eschatologue/CM_wiki/docs/spells/9th-level.md

 When you cast this spell, you can speak the name of a specific creature (a pseudonym, title, or nickname doesn't work).
 If that creature is on a plane other than the one you are on, the portal opens in the named creature's immediate vicinity and draws the creature through it to the nearest unoccupied space on your side of the portal.
 You gain no special power over the creature, and it is free to act as the DM deems appropriate.
 It might leave, attack you, or help you.

 ### Imprisonment
-*9th-level abjuration*
+*9th-level Abjuration*

 **Casting Time:** 1 minute
 **Range:** 30 feet
 **Components:** V, S, M (a vellum depiction or a carved statuette in the likeness of the target, and a special component that varies according to the version of the spell you choose, worth at least 500 gp per Hit Die of the target)
 **Duration:** Until dispelled

 You create a magical restraint to hold a creature that you can see within range.
-The target must succeed on a Wisdom Saving Throw or be bound by the spell; if it succeeds, it is immune to this spell if you cast it again.
+The target must succeed on a Wisdom :d20-save: **Saving Throw** or be bound by the spell; if it succeeds, it is immune to this spell if you cast it again.
 While affected by this spell, the creature doesn't need to breathe, eat, or drink, and it doesn't age.
 Divination spells can't locate or perceive the target.

 When you cast the spell, you choose one of the following forms of imprisonment.